Engineering Biquadratic Interactions in Spin-1 Chains by Spin-1/2 Spacers

 \section{Discussion}

 We have demonstrated that inserting pairs of spin-$\frac{1}{2}$ spacers between spin-1 sites provides a powerful and general microscopic route to engineer and continuously tune unconventional biquadratic interactions in spin-1 chains.
 A perturbative analysis shows that the spacers lock into singlets for $J_2 \ll J_3$ and, via fourth order, generate an effective bilinear-biquadratic coupling.
 Using DMRG simulations, we uncover clear signatures of Haldane physics across a broad range of coupling ratios $J_2/J_3$—a finite excitation gap, nonzero string order, and spin-$\frac{1}{2}$ edge quasiparticles—with a correlation length that can be tuned smoothly toward the AKLT value.
-At larger ratios, the ground state evolves continuously and undergoes a topological quantum phase transition: although the gap and string order remain smooth, the entanglement spectrum across the spacer-spacer cut switches from odd to even degeneracy, revealing a transition between two distinct spin-liquid phases without a gap closing.
+When $J_2 \ll J_3$, the hybrid spin model maps onto the BLBQ model, $H^{\rm eff}_{\rm BLBQ}= J_{\rm eff}\sum\limits_{i=1}^L\left[\Vec{S}_i\cdot\Vec{S}_{i+1}-\beta_{\rm eff}\left(\Vec{S}_i\cdot\Vec{S}_{i+1}\right)^2\right]$, so each bulk piece corresponds to a single effective spin-1 site.

 Finally, by combining atomistic calculations with our spin model, we propose a realistic solid-state platform for realizing this physics based on nanographene chains composed of 22-atom (spin-1) and 13-atom (spin-$\frac{1}{2}$) flakes.
-The calculated exchange ratio $J_2/J_3 \approx 0.5$ places these structures precisely in the sweet spot—close to the AKLT form yet just below the phase transition—thereby providing a practical and tunable blueprint for engineering quantum spin liquids and topological states in bottom-up synthesized nanographene architectures.
+The calculated exchange ratio $J_2/J_3 \approx 0.5$ places these structures precisely in the optimal location—close to the AKLT form — thereby providing a practical and tunable blueprint for engineering quantum spin liquids and topological states in bottom-up synthesized nanographene architectures.